 1.2 Access to equipment, studio facilities, training sessions, and cablecasting of programs shall not be withheld, prohibited, or restricted in any way because of race, color, creed, religion, political beliefs, sexual orientation, disability, national origin, marital status, status with regard to public assistance, age or gender.

 1.3 Access to ETV facilities and equipment is intended for residents of Eagan.
-Non-residents may utilize facilities and equipment if they are working on behalf of area organization(s), upon approval from the ETV Studio Manager.
+Non-residents may use facilities and equipment if they are working on behalf of area organization(s), upon approval from the ETV Studio Manager.
 Area organizations include religious organizations, schools, and non-profit organizations.

 1.3.1 Proof of residency in the form of a Drivers License, Utility Bill or Cable Bill will be required.